supervisely/developer-portal/app-development/apps-with-gui/labeling-tool-app.md

-# Creating a custom app for the Image Labeling Tool
+# Create a custom app integrated into the Image Labeling Tool

 ## Introduction